Excommunication in the Catholic Church: Reserved and non-reserved

 Excommunication is either reserved or non-reserved.
 This division affects the absolution from censure.
 In the forum internum any confessor can absolve from non-reserved excommunications; but excommunications that are reserved can only be remitted, except through indult or delegation, by those to whom the law reserves the absolution.

 There is a distinction between excommunications reserved to the pope (these being divided into two classes, according to which they are either specially or simply reserved to him), and those reserved to bishops or ordinaries.
 As to excommunications ab homine, absolution from them is reserved by law to the judge who has inflicted them.
 In a certain sense, excommunications may also be reserved in view of the persons who incur them; thus, absolution from excommunications in foro externo incurred by bishops is reserved to the pope; again, custom reserves to him the excommunication of sovereigns.

 Formal and material

 There is a difference between formal and material excommunication:

 Perfect excommunication

-An excommunication perfect or a perfect excommunication, is defined as follow:
+An excommunication perfect or a perfect excommunication, is defined as follows: